mindThomas/JetsonCar/README.md

 If you have already cloned the repository but without the submodules (not recursively), you will have to initialize the submodules with:
 `git submodule update --init --recursive`

+# Pulling
+When updating remember to pull recursively (include the submodules):
+`git pull --recurse-submodules`

 # Installation
 See the `README.md` files in the respective folders such as `ros`, `simulation` and `tools/cpp`.